Skip to main content

 TEXT

-Name of the remote in .trussrc to patch changes to.
+Name of the remote in .trussrc to push to.

 --publish

-Push the truss as a published deployment.
-If no production deployment exists, promote the truss to production after deploy completes.
+Push as a published deployment.
+If no production deployment exists, promote to production after deploy completes.

 --promote